CompewterTutor/AiSpire/llm_brain/MEMORY.md

 - Design should allow for future web UI integration
 - Consider security implications of executing arbitrary Lua code
 - Plan for testing without requiring actual Vectric software installation
+- Create a comprehensive library of example operations for common CAD/CAM tasks
+- Consider implementing a higher-level DSL for defining complex operations
+- Investigate possible integration with other CAD/CAM formats and standards